fladd/floriankrause/research.md

 network blance for developing real-time fMRI neurofeedback training interventions to increase stress resilience.

+## Real-time fMRI & Neurofeedback
-Before that, I worked on the European BRAINTRAIN project as a postdoctoral researcher for Rainer Goebel at Brain Innovation B.V. and Maastricht University in Maastricht, The Netherlands, where I was investigating how the self-regulation of brain networks by (combined) Electroencephalography (EEG)
+I worked on the European BRAINTRAIN project as a postdoctoral researcher for Rainer Goebel at Brain Innovation B.V. and Maastricht University in Maastricht, The Netherlands, where I was investigating how the self-regulation of brain networks by (combined) Electroencephalography (EEG)